 Times have changed, women’s situation has changed – today she has more opportunities, more mobility and more choices.
 Still her status hasn’t changed!
 A woman is secondary at home, secondary at work and has no identity of her own.
 WE have confronted, fought,...Read More

 ‘Samvad’ is a series of intense dialogues with inspiring people who are marching towards transforming their vision of a humane society into reality.
 It is a warm, non-judgmental and non-sectarian platform for young minds and hearts to speak out, to question, to express...Read More

 Olakh’s recent effort consists of involving youth in social action and development processes to enhance their role as negotiators and change agents.
 ‘Goonj’ – an initiative carved by young students and professionals from diverse background thriving to...Read More

-Olakh (means ‘Identity’), is a feminist organisation established in 1993 to challenge existing discriminatory patriarchal mindsets and structures of power relations as manifested in gender, caste, class, religion and ethnicity to promote dignity and justice for all.
+Olakh (a Gujarati word for ‘Identity’), is a feminist organisation established in 1993 to challenge existing discriminatory patriarchal mindsets and structures of power relations as manifested in gender, caste, class, religion and ethnicity to promote dignity and justice for all.

 Over the years Olakh has encompassed different activities and programs like establishing a Feminist Resource Centre (1st in Gujarat), Counselling and Intervention Centre, empowerment program for adolescence, social reconciliation and harmony with justice in times of conflict and calamities, organised value based feminist consciousness raising and perspective building training; sensitizing the youth to engage in social change and development process.